xtuml/training/courses/xtUML Editor Developer Training/Getting Started With Github and eGit/1_create_github_repository.md

-It is very easy to create a new public repository on Github.
+It is very easy to create a new public repository on GitHub.
 A public repository can be used for many things, including testing.

 This lesson teaches you how to create a repository named sandbox that can be